qiuxintao101/cobra/docs/install.rst

 .. _docs-DockerReminder:
   .. note:: Once a run is initiated on the Docker container, please DO NOT exit the container while the run is still ongoing.
 This would result in **interruption of the current *CoBRA* run**.

+  .. note:: Once a run is initiated on the Docker container, please DO NOT exit the container while the run is still ongoing.
+This would result in interruption of the current *CoBRA* run.
 If you need to perform multiple runs at the same time, please open multiple terminal window and **open one Docker container for each**.

 You do not have to, but you may go through the following tutorial related to ``Docker``.
 This will help you gain a better understanding of ``Docker``.
 For more details, see `here <https://docker-curriculum.com/>`_.